xet7/TSC/tsc/docs/scripting/index.md

 ------------------------------

-At the bottom of this file, you find a list of all built-in core objects of the SMC scripting environments.
+At the bottom of this file, you find a list of all built-in core objects of the TSC scripting environments.
 These are usually simply referred to as "the core" and are available always without you having to to anything.
 On top of this, there exist some "helper" classes called the "standard scripting library", or SSL for short.
 The SSL